armandobs14/hs_aloha/README.md

 # hs_aloha
-This repository is an proposal of implementation for the Hierarchical Slotted ALOHA using python language
+This repository is a proposal of implementation for the Hierarchical Slotted ALOHA using python language

 ![aloha - Time-sequence diagram](aloha.png "Time-sequence diagram")